cgwire/zou/docs/index.md

 ```

-Define a master key then create the service file for meilisearch:
+Define a master key then create the service file for Meilisearch:

 *Path: /etc/systemd/system/meilisearch.service*